 An increase in dopamine levels has been noted in the nuclear accumbens due to beta-alanine in a concentration dependent manner up to 1omM, although concentrations of 0.1mM were active; this mechanism is vicariously through the glycine receptor and similar to glycine, Taurine, and Alcohol.

 One comparative study has been conducted using similar doses of each compound (22.5mmol/kg) in mice, and as assessed by Forced Swim Test (model of anti-depression) Taurine was more effective at reducing periods of immobility (suggesting more anti-depressive actions) while beta-alanine significantly improved performance on an Elevated Plus Maze (suggestive of more anxiolytic actions).

 In human studies that evaluate mood, it is found that 1.6g and 3.2g beta-alanine for 8 weeks is associated with a non-significant trend for increased mood relative to placebo, with no difference between groups.

-Lack of evidence on mood, but may possess anxiety reducing (anxiolytic properties)
+There is a lack of evidence on mood effects, but beta-alanine may possess anxiety reducing (anxiolytic) properties